 This kind of email recognizes an employee’s outstanding work on a particular project.
 It highlights their dedication and the project’s successful outcome.

-Subject line: Thank you, [Employee name], for your great work on [Project title]!
+Subject line: Thank you, [Employee name]!

 Dear [Employee name],